 - Our Design Leadership course teaches how to create a resilient culture and increase psychological safety within your organization to encourage smart risk-taking.

 This article is part of Cooper Professional Education’s “Five Essential Principles of Design-Driven Organizations” series.
-Read the previous pieces in the series, on collaboration, empathy, and creativity.
+Read the other pieces in the series, on collaboration, empathy, creativity, and a holistic mindset.

 Kelly Lai is a Lead Experience Designer at Designit Sydney.